mozilla/remote-settings/docs/tutorial-dev-server.rst

          -d '{"data": {"status": "to-review"}}' \
          -H "Authorization:${BEARER_TOKEN}"

 At this point, the server part is ready: it contains a public **preview** collection with one record.
-You can fetch its records with:
+You can fetch its content (records and signature) with:

 .. code-block:: bash

-    curl ${SERVER}/buckets/main-preview/collections/${CID}/records
+    curl ${SERVER}/buckets/main-preview/collections/${CID}/changeset?_expected=0  # arbitrary cache-bust value

 And it should be listed in the monitor/changes endpoint: